Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your toddler has a harsh cough that gets worse in the evening.
 Now she’s woken up gasping for air.
 Chances are she has croup.
 This is an infection of the voice box (larynx) and windpipe (trachea).
 Croup causes the airways to swell, making it hard to breathe.
 It also causes a cough that can sound something like a seal barking.

 Croup mainly affects children between 6 months and 3 years of age, especially children younger than 2 years.
 But it can occur up to age 6.
 Older children have larger airways, so swelling isn’t as likely to affect their breathing.
 Croup often follows a cold.
 It is usually caused by a virus and is most common between October and March.

 Mild croup can usually be treated at home with the home care methods listed below.
 Call your health care provider right away if you suspect croup.
-Take your child to the ER or a special emergency respiratory clinic if he or she has moderate to severe croup.
+Take your child to the ER if he or she has moderate to severe croup.
 And seek emergency care if you’re worried, or if your child:

 Makes a whistling sound (stridor) that becomes louder with each breath.

 Has a hard time swallowing his or her saliva or drools

 Has increased difficulty breathing

 Has a blue or dusky color around the fingernails, mouth, or nose

 Croup can sound frightening.
 But in many cases, the following tips can help ease your child's breathing: